jskubick/u8g2-example_esp-idf_lolin32_ssd1306-i2c-sda5-scl4/README.md

   **WARNING** This entire example project assumes that you're using ESP-IDF v3.x.
 As of August 2019, 3.x is still the 'stable' release, but the LATEST release is 4.x.
 ESP-IDF 4.x makes a major change to the way projects are built (using CMake instead of Make), which ultimately changes the steps for getting it to work in Eclipse (and might affect whether you'd necessarily *want* to use Eclipse in the first place, as opposed to CLion, PlatformIO, or something else).

  If you want this example project to work without major headaches, you **must** have ESP-IDF v3.x installed.
-If you didn't ***explicitly*** go out of your way to check out a 3.x/stable release of ESP-IDF, you probably got the 'latest' release... which is goign to be 4.x or later... and almost certainly won't work with Eclipse using the directions that follow.
+If you didn't ***explicitly*** go out of your way to check out a 3.x/stable release of ESP-IDF, you probably got the 'latest' release... which is going to be 4.x or later... and almost certainly won't work with Eclipse using the directions that follow.

  I apologize for the confusion, but it's just a sad fact of life.
 Build tools and SDKs are, almost by definition, bleeding-edge and volatile.
 The useful half-life of any tutorial that tries to provide step-by-step instructions is approximately 3-9 months before something breaks it.